Joy-less/Embers/Documentation.md

 	Returns "exception".

 exception.inspect
-	Returns the exception's type and message.
+	Returns a string containing the exception's type and message.

 exception.message
 	Returns the exception's message.